wrlee/bash-scripts/README.md

 indicated optional parameters.

 ## _include.sh
 Common settings and functions for use in other scripts so that I don't have to keep rewriting this stuff for every script.
-It turns out that I don't use it as much as I though I would, because I don't like to have too many dependencies in scripts.
+It turns out that I don't use it as much as I thought I would, because I don't like to have too many dependencies in scripts.
 - ANSI color settings
 - `echo_tabs_align()`
 - `echo_align_column()` — Output text padded with tabs necessary to create a fixed-width "column".